localstack/snowflake-docs/content/en/user-guide/clones/index.md

 Cloning in Snowflake allows you to create a quick, zero-copy duplicate of an existing database, schema, or table.
 This feature enables users to replicate data structures and content for testing or development without duplicating the underlying storage.

-The Snowflake emulator supports database cloning, enabling you to create quick, zero-copy duplicates of databases, schemas, or tables.
+The Snowflake emulator supports database cloning, enabling you to create quick duplicates of databases, schemas, or tables.
 Currently, [`CREATE ...
 CLONE`](https://docs.snowflake.com/en/sql-reference/sql/create-clone) is supported by LocalStack.

 ## Getting started